National Woodskills Competition

 The special category is named 'Anything Goes' with prize money for 1st, 2nd and 3rd placings, and will be judged by popular public vote.
 Entries in this category can range from practical to the totally bizarre.
 The organising committee would really like to encourage entries to be really 'out there' - the more bizarre the better.

 Entries can be left totally to the imagination but should predominantly be made from wood or wood products, however they can be painted or left 'au naturel'.

 The number of entries will be limited and the organising committee reserves the right to reallocate entries into another category if required.

 This category has been sponsored by Kawerau Rotary and will be awarded to the best Tarawera High School woodcraft entry.

-As with previous years, the Thursday evening prior to the official opening of the show will be an exclusive opportunity for sponsors, artists and the public to view the exhibits and the first Wearable Wood fashion parade, the Exhibition Opening will also allow potential exhibits to be reserved for purchase once the weekend has concluded.
+As with previous years, the Thursday evening (24 Sept.) prior to the official opening of the show will be an exclusive opportunity for sponsors, artists and the public to view the exhibits, the Exhibition Opening will also allow potential exhibits to be reserved for purchase once the weekend has concluded.